Sexaquarks and $H$ dibaryons in the $uuddss$ system: a comparison within a constituent quark model: Conclusions

 \section{Conclusions}

 We have studied the $uuddss$ system within a constituent quark model using the AL1 interaction and a diffusion Monte Carlo algorithm.
 Two types of configurations have been considered: fully antisymmetric compact six-quark states (sexaquarks) and baryon-baryon-like configurations associated with the $H$ dibaryon.
 The former internal function is an extension of the single configuration deduced in Ref. \cite{Farrar2023} but not used to obtain masses and structures.
 The latter is also an evolution from previous coupled channel calculations that include terms beyond combinations of direct $\Lambda \Lambda$, $N\Xi$ and $\Sigma \Sigma$ products \cite{Kodama1994,Haidenbauer2011,Carames2012}, in particular, hidden color.
 We tackled other spins apart from $S$=0 and considered both isospin and flavor degrees of freedom.

-The masses obtained for all quantum numbers compatible with $I^2=0$ lie above the corresponding two-baryon thresholds, contrary to previous calculations that predict a very weakly bound $H$ dibaryon \cite{Kodama1994, Haidenbauer2011,Carames2012}.
-For a given set of quantum numbers, the $H$ dibaryon configurations are systematically lower in energy than the corresponding compact sexaquark states in the cases in which both are allowed by symmetry.
-Flavor-symmetry breaking does not improve the situation.
-On the contrary, the configurations closest to threshold in the symmetry-broken case lie farther from it than in the fully symmetric calculation, indicating that the absence of binding is a robust feature of our model.
+The sexaquark and $H$-dibaryon configurations are treated on the same footing, allowing a direct comparison of their masses within a common framework.